fkarg/fkarg.github.io/staged/longtermplans.md

 - Hang a sign on your door that you are not to be disturbed
 - Ensure that no notifications on your computer (from mails or texts) can distract you
-- Print out this page (or the [presentation handout][presentation]) and go offline, to avoid distraction from the internet
+- Print out this page and the [Incompletion Trigger List][gtd-triggers] (or the [presentation handout][presentation]) and go offline, to avoid distraction from the internet
 - Get yourself some pens and paper to write on
 - Have a seperate piece of paper ready, to write down any thoughts that distract you in the moment, to turn back to them later